magenta-aps/osdatascanner/docs/rules.md

 In general, structured documents like PDF files or office documents shouldn't have explicit conversions; instead, they should be defined as containers of simpler documents.
-For example, OS2datascanner considers a PDF file to be a container for zero or more pages, each of which is itself a container for a text file and zero or more embedded images.
+For example, OSdatascanner considers a PDF file to be a container for zero or more pages, each of which is itself a container for a text file and zero or more embedded images.
 This has several advantages: